No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

-For $f(z)=1$ the value of $r_e$ is not constrained, but $f(z)=1$ means that the configuration is spherically symmetric.
-Translated into physical terms, the absence of constraint means that a strictly spherically symmetric object can be as compact as desired without incurring in any large curvature, as long as it remains macroscopic $M\gg \ell_P^{-1}$.
-Now the bigger the departure of $f(z)$ from unity, the larger would have to be the ultracompact object if one does not want to generate trans-Planckian curvatures.
+For $f(z)=1$ the value of $r_e$ is not constrained, which is precisely the case in which the configuration is spherically symmetric.
+Hence, a strictly spherically symmetric object can be as compact as desired without incurring in Planckian curvatures, as long as it remains macroscopic ($M \gg \ell_P$).
+On the other hand, when $f(z) \neq 1$, the bigger the departure of $f(z)$ from unity, the larger would have to be the ultracompact object if one does not want to generate trans-Planckian curvatures.
+Notice that Eq.~\eqref{Eq:lambdaexpansion}, which fixes the monopole, automatically excludes the case in which $f(z) = 0$ everywhere.
+Actually, $f(z)$ can become zero at some points, although for instance, if it is a simple zero, the subleading term in Eq.~\eqref{Eq:Inhomogeneous_Kretschmann} would still impose constraints on $f'(z)$.
+This remains true for some values of $z$ even in the case in which $f(z) = 0$ is zero on an interval $I \subset (-M,M)$, which physically would represent two disconnected objects separated by a vacuum region in between.

-There is alternative way to state the previous result.
-Let us consider that the mass of the object is fixed and also that $\epsilon$ is fixed.
-Then, because of (\ref{Eq:redshif-spheroids}) the value of $r_e$ is also fixed.
-Now condition (\ref{Eq:size-condition}) must be read from right to left
+There is an alternative way to state the previous result.
+Let us consider that both the mass of the object and $\epsilon$ are fixed.
+Then, due to Eq.~\eqref{Eq:redshif-spheroids} the value of $r_e$ is also fixed.
+Now Eq.~\eqref{Eq:size-condition} must be read from right to left:

-that is, the non-sphericities of the ultracompact objects must be smaller than the quantity $r_e/\ell_P$, which in turn is proportional to $\epsilon$ (to some positive power).
-Then, as the object becomes more and more compact its degree of non-sphericity has to die off or trans-Planckian curvatures will be generated.
+That is, the non-sphericities of the ultracompact object must be smaller than the quantity $r_e/\ell_P$, which in turn is proportional to (some positive power of) $\epsilon$.
+Then, as the object becomes more and more compact, its degree of non-sphericity has to die off or trans-Planckian curvatures will be generated.

-We think that the inhomogeneities in the rod that we have just discussed are equivalent to deviations from spherical symmetry.
-From the point of view of a Geroch-Hansen mass multipolar expansion~\cite{Geroch1970,Hansen1974} , the spherically symmetric configuration corresponds to a pure monopole.
-However, we have found it difficult to establish the explicit mathematical connection between the inhomogeneous parameter $f(z)$ and the Geroch-Hansen mass multipoles.
-Far enough from the matter sources the Geroch-Hansen multipoles are uniquely determined in terms of the Weyl multipoles $M^{(\ell)}$ that we have been using before, although there is not an explicit closed expression in terms of them~\cite{Fodor1989} and the mapping is non-linear.
-Generically, the expansion is such that the Geroch-Hansen multipole of order $\ell$ is always composed of a sum of multipoles of the form

-where the second equality is a constraint over the sum $\sum_{k_{1}...k_{n}}$ and $c_{k_{1}...k_{n}}$ are coefficients that can be found at any finite order through the algorithm presented in~\cite{Fodor1989}.
-However, close to the sources both multipoles represent rather different entities.
-For instance, it is evident that a pure Geroch-Hansen monopole (i.e., the Schwarzschild metric) cannot be described as a sum of Weyl multipoles everywhere.
+There needs to exist a one-to-one correspondence between the functions $f(z)$ and the Geroch multipoles $M_{\rm G}^{ (\ell)}$, with $\ell > 1$, of the ultracompact object.
+The specific functional relation can be however quite convoluted and we do not aim to present it here.
+We will just sketch for the sake of completeness how it could be established, and leave it for future work.